 Frankenstein has six documentaries in the New Day collection, Tracing Roots, Eating Alaska, No Loitering, A Matter of Respect, Miles from the Border, Carved from the Heart.
 She directs a non-profit called Artchange inc. dedicated to using art and storytelling for social change and has coordinated and participated in community arts and school-based media projects from South Central Los Angeles and Lexington Kentucky to Kake and Savoonga, Alaska.
 Frankenstein has exhibited her still photography nationally and internationally and has helped her spouse sail a 30-foot wooden gaff-rigged ketch sail boat from Mexico to New Zealand.
 She has a Masters in Visual Anthropology from the University of Southern California.
 Grants and awards include a Fulbright - Hays Fellowship and grants from the Los Angeles Department of Cultural Affairs and the National Endowment for the Arts and the Humanities.
-To see a portfolio of photography and video and learn about Ellen's current projects, visit the Frankenstein Productions website at www.efclicks.net.
-Artchange inc's website is www.artchangeinc.org;
+To learn more about Ellen's current projects, visit.
+Artchange Inc's website at www.artchangeinc.org;

-Frankenstein’s latest project, Tracing Roots is a portrait of Delores Churchill, a Haida elder and master weaver, on a search to understand an ancient spruce root hat found in a retreating glacier.
+Frankenstein’s latest addtion to New Day is Tracing Roots, a portrait of Delores Churchill, a Haida elder and master weaver, on a search to understand an ancient spruce root hat found in a retreating glacier.
 It is a story about intellectual property and cultural heritage, healthy aging, beauty and legacy.

 Films by Ellen Frankenstein

 A heartfelt glimpse into the world of Haida elder and weaver, Delores Churchill and a discussion generating documentary about the multilayered meaning of an object.